 - Combine the ground mushrooms with the salt and remaining ingredients except the water in a stock pot.

 - Assess the amount of liquid, adding some of the water to moisten until the mixture is wet and slushy (dryer mushroom like polypores may take up to 1 qt of water, where boletes and cultivated mushrooms might take half that) Transfer the pot to a burner and bring to a boil, then turn off the heat and leave overnight to cool and infuse.
+Transfer it to a smaller container that will fit in your refrigerator overnight.

 Reduce the liquid until roughly 4 cups remain (or